How to Get Married in Ouray, Colorado

 The lovechild of Colorado, Switzerland, and a far too many 4x4 trails (just kidding, that’s not a thing).
 With hot springs.
 And alpenglow that’ll make you emotional if you stare too long.

 Ouray’s nickname is the "Switzerland of America," and honestly... they aren’t wrong.
-It's rugged, it’s remote, and it’s the kind of place where you can hike to a waterfall before lunch, off-road up a cliff in the afternoon, say your vows in front of a glacial amphitheater that doesn’t even look real, and still be soaking in a hot spring by sunset, beer in hand, staring at the stars like you just unlocked a cheat code for life.
+It's rugged, it’s remote, and the perfect playground for an unforgettable Ouray Colorado elopement.
+Imagine hiking to a waterfall before lunch, off-roading up a cliff in the afternoon, saying your vows in front of a glacial amphitheater, then soaking in a hot spring by sunset, beer in hand, staring at the stars like you just unlocked a cheat code for life.

 Perfect if you're the kind of couple who: